 Watch as the kids let off steam in the gardens at Blenheim Palace

-Today, you'll get to explore the quintessential countryside around Oxford, notably the famous Cotswolds: a rural area just over an hour's drive west of the city that enjoys Area of Outstanding Natural Beauty (AONB) status.
-First, though, is a trip to Blenheim Palace.
+After over a week of whirlwind tours and sightseeing, today's visit to Blenheim Palace is the perfect relaxed outing.
 Meet your driver after breakfast and set off on a short 25-minute drive north of the city to Woodstock, a charming village home to the 18th-century estate.
-The stately home is the Duke of Marlborough's seat and Sir Winston Churchill's birthplace.
+Set at the edge of the Oxfordshire Cotswolds, this stately Baroque palace is the Duke of Marlborough's seat and Sir Winston Churchill's birthplace.
 You'll have several hours to explore the estate's gilded rooms and priceless collection of artwork, tapestries, and antique furniture.

-And if the kids start clamoring for a run-around, fear not!
-Along with the winding Marlborough Hedge Maze, the estate has some 12,000 acres (4,856 ha) of manicured gardens and countryside to explore.
-Once the kids have tired themselves out, hop back in the car and embark on a tour of the Cotswolds.
+You can refuel with lunch or some tea and cakes at the on-site café, and if the kids start clamoring for a run-around, fear not!
+Along with the winding Marlborough Hedge Maze, the estate has some 12,000 acres (4,856 ha) of manicured gardens and countryside to explore at your own pace, as well as an adventure park with ziplines, slides, and climbing frames.

+Today, you'll get to explore the quintessential countryside around Oxford, notably the famous Cotswolds: a rural area just over an hour's drive west of the city that enjoys Area of Outstanding Natural Beauty (AONB) status.
 In the company of your knowledgeable guide, you'll explore the area's rolling green hills, thatched-roof cottages, and ancient church towers.
-Task the kids with spotting historical landmarks from the Roman Britain era and stop to visit the picture postcard villages of Stow-on-the-Wold, Chipping Campden, and Bourton-on-the-Water.
-At the end of the day, you'll return to Oxford for your final night in the city.
+Task the kids with spotting historic landmarks from the Roman Britain era and stop to visit the picture postcard villages of Stow-on-the-Wold, Chipping Campden, and Bourton-on-the-Water.

 Day 12: Depart London